r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL/README.md

     WARNING: This tool will NOT evade AV detection, its made to prevent the data beeing transmited from client (payload) to server beeing captured (Eavesdropping)

+    WARNING: Only in 'staged' builds, Users are allowed to chose the extension (bat|ps1|txt)

     WARNING: If you decided to use a 64bit payload, then edit settings file and change 'MSF_ENCODER=x86/shikata_ga_nai' to one payload arch compatible encoder(64bit)